ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/nn-profiling-executenetwork.md

 adb push libarmnn_support_library.so /data/local/tmp/
 # more ArmNN .so library files
 ```
 Push all the `.so` library files that are in the base folder of the `tar.gz` archive you downloaded, alongside `ExecuteNetwork`, and all the `.so` files in the `delegate` sub-folder.

-If you are using a recent version of Android Studio this copying can be done much more easily with drag and drop in the *Device Explorer > Files*.
+If you are using a recent version of Android Studio this copying can be done much more easily with with drag-and-drop in Android Studio in **Device Explorer > Files**.

 Then you need to set the permissions on the files: